dkarthe/webjeda-blog/_posts/2016-04-27-jekyll-speed.md

 Here is a guide on [how to use jQuery lazy loading](http://www.appelsiini.net/projects/lazyload){:rel='nofollow'}{:target="_blank"}.
 And here is a [sample website](http://www.appelsiini.net/projects/lazyload/enabled_fadein.html){:rel='nofollow'}{:target="_blank"} which uses this feature.

 This feature comes in handy if your website has a lot of images or other similar content.
-This can be used on any type of media file.
+This can be used on any type of media.

-### 10. Request only required font
+### 10. Request only the required font
 If you are using Google fonts, then load only the required font variation.
 If you want Open sans font for your paragraph text then do not select **Extra-Bold** or **Light** variations.
-All you need is **Regular** style.
+All you need is the **Regular** style.

 ![Jekyll speed optimization by tweaking google font loading](/images/jekyll-speed-optimization-google-font-optimization.jpg){:width="700px" max-height="187px" .full}